 I digress.
 But nose blowing, yeah, that's a SKILL.
 Which these darling little board books so happily demonstrate for us, all the small-yet-big toddler accomplishments in a tiny tot's world.
 Totally, totally impressed that Target had these.
 Oh Target.
 Could I love you ANY MORE than I already do??

-All photos/content (unless noted otherwise) are copyright of Julia's Bookbag.
-If you'd like to feature my work on your website or blog, please LINK and CREDIT back to us.
-Because that's the cool thing to do!
-I link to books using Amazon affiliate links.
+Copyright: All photos/content (unless noted otherwise) are the sole copyright of Julia's Bookbag and may not be used without express, written permission.
+Disclosure: I link to books using Amazon affiliate links.
 Which means I get a small (and I mean small) commission if you purchase something from that link.
 You don't pay anything more than you normally would for a book on Amazon.